andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-one.md

 * [5 Whys](https://en.wikipedia.org/wiki/5_Whys) for goals ~2 hours
 * A [Mind Map](https://www.mindmup.com/) built with key decision makers ~1-2 hours

-The top three techniques also produce artefacts for potential solution scope that can be taken into the **decide** phase, and the bottom three can be extended to accomplish the same.
+The top three techniques also produce artefacts for potential solution scope that can be taken into the **Decide** phase, and the bottom three can be extended to accomplish the same.

 It is extremely valuable to have a visualised map from your problems and goals to potential solutions for those goals, as it visualises the assumptions you are making in this phase.
 At this point we are simply stating *"We assume that should we produce software of this shape, it will help us achieve these goals"*.
 Anything that cannot be tied back to contributing to the goals should be firmly rejected.
 Assumptions can only be validated completely once working software is in users hands.